subsquid/docs/docs/quickstart/quickstart-ethereum.md

 ## Step 6: Inspect and run the processor

 The squid fetches, aggregates and persists burn transactions in the `processor.run()` method.
 The `Burn` entity is defined in `schema.graphql`, and the TypeORM model class used by this template was generated with `sqd codegen`.
-You can learn more about this in the [development flow](/basics/squid-development) section.
+You can learn more about this in the [squid development](/basics/squid-development) section.

 Let's run the processor:
 ```bash